Our Top Picks

 You can replace your old 40W incandescent bulbs with this LED one by TCP that only uses five watts.
 Unlike sources of white light, the bulb emits a pretty yellow glow that won’t attract pesky insects.

-Our pick will stand the test because its life span is nearly 23 years based on three hours of daily use.
-No worrying if this bulb will fit any of your existing sockets because it uses a standard (E26) screw base.
-FYI, this bulb works best outdoors in an enclosed fixture that protects it from the... weather.Continue to 5 of 7 below.
+These bug light bulbs will stand the test of time, as their life span is nearly 23 years (based on three hours of daily use).
+You won't have to worry about fit either—this bulb will fit any of your existing sockets because it uses a standard E26 screw base.
+Another important note: this bulb works best outdoors in an area that protects it from the weather.Continue to 5 of 7 below.

 Brighten up your outdoor space with this Energy Star listed LED flood light bulb by Sunco.
 It emits 850 Lumens (equal to a 60-watt incandescent bulb), and it’s available in three different color temperatures: Soft white (2700k), cool white (4000k) and daylight (5000).